Curstantine/Curstantine/README.md

 ### Hello there!

-I'm a lazy 17-year-old college student that doesn't know how to spend free time in a good way.
+I'm a lazy 17-year-old college student who doesn't understand how to spend free time in a good way.
 I usually poke around with rust and typescript projects.

 lol I love possums!
 [Here have a cute possum](https://twitter.com/PossumEveryHour/status/1490460307562586115)